tj-21-biggs/pretec-website/README.md

-//This repository is a repository for an experimental website as i continue to learn how to program.
+//This repository is a repository for an experimental website as I continue to learn how to program.